-Finally, the draft provides a new choice-of-law rule for perfection and priority of security interests in chattel paper that is evidenced only by authoritative electronic copies of records.
+Finally, the draft provides a new choice-of-law rule for perfection and priority of security interests in chattel paper that is evidenced by authoritative electronic copies of records or by such electronic copies and authoritative tangible copies.
 For such chattel paper, new draft § 9-306A provides that perfection and priority are governed by the law of the "electronic chattel paper's jurisdiction," based loosely on Sections 8-110 and 9-305.
-Under draft 9-301(5), for chattel paper evidenced only by authoritative tangible copies, perfection by possession and priority are governed by the law of the location of the tangible copies.
-Perfection by filing continues to be governed by the law of the location of the debtor.
+For chattel paper evidenced only by authoritative tangible copies, Section 9-306A(d) provides that perfection by possession and priority are governed by the law of the location of the tangible copies.
+Perfection by filing continues to be governed by the law of the location of the debtor for all chattel paper.